 I looked at her and smiled, "Why do you think all my friends were gay?"

 Having a mental illness comes with stigma, but I was first diagnosed with depression when I was 15 years old.
 I have become accustomed to the prejudice.
 I've come to expect it.
 I did not, however, expect the stigma of being bisexual.
 I knew that being apart of the LGBT community in and of itself put me in a second category of "otherness."
 I'd effectively taped another label onto my forehead, signaling for people to either fear me, pity me, or loathe me.
 I knew this, and I was ready.
 I came out as bisexual after coming out as mentally ill years before.
 The similarities of sharing my diagnosis years before had prepared me for the raised eyebrows, the judgment.

 What I was not prepared for was the prejudice within the LGBT community.
-Multiple people told me that I could not know I was bisexual because I have not had sex with a woman.
+Multiple people told me that I could not know I was bisexual because of my limited experiences with women.
 None of my other experiences with women mattered.
 And because I was new to the LGBT community, I believed them.
 I believed them until my three best friends told me otherwise.